John Lindsay (Royal Navy officer): Ushant

 From March to May 1778, he was the first captain of the first-rate HMS Victory.
 He was assigned as captain of the 90-gun HMS Prince George when Admiral Keppel decided to raise his flag in Victory (with John Campbell as his flag captain) after the ship's commissioning in May 1778.
 Lindsay commanded the Prince George in the disastrous Battle of Ushant on 27 July 1778.
 After giving evidence against Sir Hugh Palliser to the ensuing courts martial, he resigned straight after Keppel.
 He refused to accept any command during Lord Sandwich's administration of the Admiralty, thus missing the American War of Independence.

 Later life and death

-Sandwich and his successors appreciated Lindsay's ability, and he was appointed as Admiralty Commissioner between April and December 1783.
+His successors appreciated Lindsay's ability, and he was appointed as Admiralty Commissioner between April and December 1783.
 He next was assigned as commodore and commander-in-chief in the Mediterranean, with HMS Trusty as his flagship.
 At Naples 24 June 1784, he entertained the king and queen of Sicily on board his ship.

 Soon afterward, his health began to fail and he had to return to England.
 He was promoted to "rear admiral of the red" on 24 September 1787.
 For health reasons he held it as an honorary role rather than an active one.
 He died at Marlborough, on his way from a health trip to Bath, on 4 June 1788, aged fifty-one.
 He is buried in Westminster Abbey.